cinfinit/react-approaches-practices/CONTRIBUTING.md

 -> Create a documentation file for whatever feature/approach that you are mentioning .
 -> Create a route and then create a super short application over that route to demonstrate functionality of that feature (super important).
 -> If you have some specific folder structure , you can mention that in documentation file.

+and Add your name , along with the feature name in this file <br/>
+Example <br/>
+ {
+  name :"hack",
+  feature : "showcased redux implementation"
+ }